penumbra-zone/penumbra/docs/guide/src/web.md

 ## Updating to a new version of the extension

 The extension should be automatically updated every time a new version is released.
-You can view the latest version of the extension at the [Chrome Web Store].
+You can view the latest version of the extension on the [Prax Wallet] page at the Chrome Web Store.
 To force a check for updates:

 1. Click the three-dot icon in the top right corner of the browser.
 2. From the drop-down menu, choose **Extensions -> Manage Extensions**.